Yonghee9106/git-command-line-cheat-sheet/README.md

 ```
 <br/>

-If it doesn't return the version of git, you must [install Git](https://git-scm.com/downloads) first.
+If it doesn't return the version of Git, you must [install Git](https://git-scm.com/downloads) first.

 <br/><br/>